-Prerequisite: Social Dance I.
+Prerequisite: Social Dance I. Offered: On demand.

 PHED 1197 Ballet I

 This course is designed to strengthen technical skill at the beginning level.
 It explores ballet as an art form and as a means of expression through both the development of movement skills and creative work.